These Cookie Dough Buckeyes look like your traditional chocolate coated buckeye, but have a cookie dough surprise in the middle!

 - In a small bowl, mix the ingredients for the cookie dough together until well combined.
 Roll into 20-25 balls about 1/2 inch in diameter.
 Place them on a pan covered with parchment paper and place them in the freezer.

 - In a stand mixer bowl, combine the peanut butter, butter, vanilla and salt.
 Mix until well combined.
 Add in 2 1/2 to 3 cups of powdered sugar and beat well.

 - Take about 2 tablespoons of peanut butter filling in your hand and flatten it in your palms.

 - Place one of the frozen cookie dough balls in the center of the peanut butter and then cover the cookie dough with peanut butter, shaping it into a ball.
 Do this for the rest of the cookie dough balls.

-- Place the peanut butter covered balls (buckeyes) on a cookie sheet covered in wax paper and freeze them for 30 minutes.
+- Place the peanut butter covered balls (buckeyes) on a cookie sheet covered in parchment paper and freeze them for 30 minutes.

-- Once the chocolate chips are melted, stick a fork into the top of the frozen buckeye.
+- Stick a fork, toothpick or dipping tool into the top of the frozen buckeye.
 Dip it into the chocolate, covering about 2/3 of the buckeye.
-Let the excess chocolate drip off and then place the ball back on the wax paper to allow the chocolate to set.
+Let the excess chocolate drip off and then place the ball back on the parchment paper to allow the chocolate to set.